erikrose/nose-progressive/README.rst

 Caveats and known bugs
 ======================

-* Skipped tests get counted in Python 2.6, but they don't get printed.
-I consider skips something to be discouraged, so I plan to fix this.
 * Tests which themselves write to stderr will smear bits of the progress bar upward if they don't print complete lines.
 I hope to fix this with some monkeypatching, but in the meantime, passing ``--logging-clear-handlers``